Liberty Bank (CT) Unveils 12-Month CD Special

-Liberty Bank has added 30 bps to its 18-month Promo CD, boosting the APY up to 2.00%.
+Liberty Bank has added a limited-time 12-month CD Special that earns 3.00% APY.
 The minimum opening deposit is $500 of new money, which is defined simply as “funds not currently on deposit at Liberty Bank.”
-While there is no stated balance cap, there is a limit of one Promo CD per customer.
+There is a $500k balance cap and a limit of one CD Special per customer.

-According to CSR, the Early Withdrawal Penalty is a combination of a “flat fee of $25 and 3% of the amount being withdrawn.”
+According to CSR, the Early Withdrawal Penalty is a combination of a “flat fee of $25 and six months interest on the amount being withdrawn.”

 $100 Checking Bonus